John Stones: 2024: Third Euro and UEFA Nations League

+2026 FIFA World Cup

+On 22 May 2026, Stones was selected in the 26-man squad for the 2026 FIFA World Cup.
+Stones began the tournament in a first choice centre-back pairing with Ezri Konsa.
+Following the opening game with Croatia, in which England conceded two goals in a 4–2 victory, Stones was dropped to the bench.
+Following the last of 16 match against co-hosts Mexico at the Azteca Stadium, in which England were reduced to ten players, Stones was brought on and praised for his performance after making several last ditch challenges in the eventual 3–2 victory.
+He featured in England's 2–1 defeat to defending Champions Argentina, where he was praised in the media for his performance, despite being beaten in the air by Lautaro Martínez, who headed in the match-winning goal in injury time; he was an unused substitute in the team's 6–4 victory over France in the third-place playoff.

 Style of play

 Known for his technical ability and physical presence, Stones is known for being a ball-playing centre-back.
 Teammates and coaches have praised his composure with the ball, defensive skills, range of passing, and versatility and vision.
 Joleon Lescott has said of his ability: "John can do things most defenders can't – a little feign here and there, maybe a turn to get out of trouble when he needs to – and that's what is going to set him apart from others – the ability to do things others can't.
 He'll do his job and defend well, but there will be moments when he does something special and you'll just go 'ah, that's why he's regarded as the best.'
 He doesn't seem to get fazed by anything and always seems calm and he never hides".
-Manchester City and England teammate Kyle Walker added: "You don't quite appreciate him until you are playing alongside him.
+Former Manchester City and England teammate Kyle Walker added: "You don't quite appreciate him until you are playing alongside him.
 He rarely gets beat, he is great on the ball and he is very calm and level-headed."

 Stones developed his ball-playing style early in his career at Barnsley with many crediting Manchester City coach Pep Guardiola for his later development.
 During the 2022–23 season, Stones began to play what was described as "a hybrid role: defending in the back four when City don't have the ball, and joining Rodri as a double pivot in front of City's back three when they are in possession".
-Stones' range of passing has led to comparisons to Rio Ferdinand, Gerard Piqué, Jérôme Boateng, Pep Guardiola and Franz Beckenbauer.
+Stones' range of passing has led to comparisons to Rio Ferdinand, Gerard Piqué, Jérôme Boateng, Franz Beckenbauer, and Guardiola himself.
 Stones is often known as the Barnsley Busquets and the Barnsley Beckenbauer.

 Personal life

 Stones met Millie Savage when both were aged 12.
 They split up in December 2018, when their daughter was 18 months old.
+In 2025, Stones married entrepreneur and businesswomen Olivia Stones née Naylor, the mother of his son (b.2023) at a private wedding ceremony held in Ibiza.